My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Day 3: Downtown Mendocino & Departure

 Post-breakfast is a great time to set out and explore Mendocino town before heading home.
-I recommend doing a loop: start by parking downtown and setting out along Mendocino Point Trail to explore Mendocino Headlands State Park.
+I recommend doing a loop: start by parking downtown, then set out along Mendocino Point Trail to explore Mendocino Headlands State Park.

 Then it’s time for lunch and heading back to the Bay Area.
 Mr. V and I had paninis from Good Life Cafe and took half each on the road for a snack during the drive home.
 While we had only been in Mendocino for about 48 hours, we obviously packed as much in as possible – and definitely want to plan a return trip to explore even more.